Food Freedom

 Vegetable Garden Protection Act

-Protecting the Right to Grow Food from Zoning Codes
+Protecting the Right to Grow Food from Zoning Laws

 People have used their property to grow food since the dawn of modern civilization.
 Americans are no different.
 Our national identity is rooted in the Jeffersonian ideal of farmers and settlers.
-Even as fewer people earn their living as farmers, many Americans still use their property to grow food.
-In these difficult times, countless more are discovering their property as a potential food source.
-They are planting vegetable gardens for the first time.
+While fewer people earn their living as farmers today, many Americans still use their property to grow food.
+During the COVID-19 pandemic, countless more discovered their property as a potential food source and planted vegetable gardens for the first time.

-But some overzealous regulators consider a vegetable garden to be something else—a banned use.
-As a result, some well-intentioned homeowners run afoul of complicated zoning ordinances.
+But some local regulators consider a vegetable garden to be something else—a banned use.
+As a result, well-intentioned homeowners can run afoul of complicated zoning ordinances.
 Some zoning codes explicitly prohibit vegetable gardens, while others regulate what property owners can plant and where they can plant it.
-The penalties for violating these ordinances—even in the midst of a pandemic—can be steep.
+The penalties for violating these ordinances can be steep.

 Promote Food Security & Stability